Hakimcybersec/Cybersecurity-Portfolio/README.md

 # Cybersecurity-Portfolio
 # Hakim Azizan

-A student studying in Equinim College aspiring to be a Cybersecurity Analyst and Penetration Tester with hands-on experience in Security Operations, Incident Detection, Vulnerability Assessment, Penetration Testing labs and CTF.
+A student studying in Equinim College aspiring to be a Cybersecurity Analyst and Penetration Tester with hands-on experience in vulnerability assessment, exploitation fundamentals, incident investigation, digital forensics, and structured CTF-style labs.

-Focused on understanding both attacker techniques and defensive detection strategies to improve organizational security posture.
+Focused on identifying security weaknesses, analysing attacker techniques, and delivering risk-based remediation aligned with professional security practices.

 ---